Lucha Britannia: Style

-Lucha Britannia combines the Lucha Libre style of wrestling that is characterized by the wearing of colourful masks, rapid sequences of holds and maneuvers, tag-teams and "high-flying" with the traditional British technical style, North American and Japanese Puroresu wrestling format.
+Lucha Britannia combines the Mexican lucha libre style of wrestling that is characterized by the wearing of colourful masks, rapid sequences of holds and maneuvers, tag-teams and "high-flying" with the traditional British technical style, and Japanese puroresu wrestling format.
 Aside from wrestling, Lucha Britannia events also include risqué cabaret performances, comedic interludes and side acts.

 All the characters and performers in Lucha Britannia loosely fit into a fantastical narrative called the "RetroFutureVerse" wherein a fractious band of outlawed prize-fighters (known as the "United Resistance Movement") battle for justice and dignity against the dastardly representatives of tyrannical rulers (known either as "The State" or "The Yankee Boche") in an ornately cruel, futuristic dystopia.

 The promotion runs regular monthly shows from the Village Underground – a venue in Shoreditch in London's East End.
 Lucha Britannia spawned the London School of Lucha Libre, Lucha Britannia's own professional-wrestling training academy, as well as hosting a variety of other events.

 Lucha Britannia has also been an attraction on television and at major UK festivals including the Glastonbury Festival, Download Festival, Reading Festival, Leeds Festival and The Brit Awards.

 Regular events include immersive theatre with many elements of wrestling, comedy, and sinister cabaret in their shows.